-Based on your risk and vulnerability identification Victim, offender, location, themes (VOLT) mr

-Victim (s)- Young person

-Offender (s)

-Locations (s)

-Theme (s) These are places that children gravitate towards, e.g. hotels,

-eateries, shopping venues, particular transport hubs, addresses, children's care homes and youth
+Based on your risk and vulnerability identification Victim, offender, location, themes (VOLT) mn emonic.
+Please bullet point information.
+Victim (s)- Young person Offender (s) Official (S) Locations (s) Theme (s) These are places that children gravitate towards, e.g. hotels, eateries, shopping venues, particular transport hubs, addresses, children's care homes and youth clubs.

-clubs.
 What times are they attending these locations, how are they travelling to these venues, is the venue a 'go-to' place for when the child has experienced a missing episode?

-,

 Risk Category identified What next?